qmacro/qmacro.github.io/src/posts/2023-04-07-living-on-a-narrowboat--the-heart-of-the-home.md

 ---
 layout: post
-title: Living on a narrowboat - the heart of the home
+title: Living on a narrowboat - the stove as the heart of the home
 date: 2023-04-07
 tags:
   - life